 There are many reasons a student chooses to begin higher education at a community college.
 It is wise to think "long term" when planning to transfer - where to go and what major to choose.
 Take some time to study college transfer websites and speak to admissions staff at schools of interest.
 The goal is a smooth transfer with maximum transfer credits.

-The state of NC has created four definitive transfer options for CVCC graduates.
-These options generally comprise the first two years of a four year degree.
-Selecting the appropriate CVCC transfer degree is VERY important.
+The state of NC has created seven definitive transfer options for CVCC graduates.
+These options generally comprise the first two years of a four-year degree.
+Selecting the appropriate CVCC transfer degree is very important.

-If you are interested in a four-year degree in business, the Business Administration Program at CVCC offers two options to assist you in earning a bachelor's degree.
-First, business administration courses have been incorporated into CVCC's College Transfer Program as course electives.
-Second, the Business Administration Program has a working relationship with four-year colleges in our area.
-For details, call (828) 327-7000, ext.
+If a student is interested in a four-year degree in business, the business administration program at CVCC offers two options to assist students in earning a bachelor's degree.
+First, business administration courses have been incorporated into CVCC's College Transfer program as course electives.
+Second, the business administration program has a working relationship with four-year colleges in our area.
+For details, call Darcie Tumey (828) 327-7000, ext.
 4011.

 The Independent College Articulation Agreement (ICAA) allows a student to make a seamless transfer to a number of private colleges and universities maximizing earned credits.